AlienCyberCoat/VR-Drums-Ultimate-Streamer/readme.md

 ░░░░░**MIDI**░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░

-To have VR Drums Ultimate Streamer communicate to an internal or with external hardware like a MIDI synthesizer connected to Windows.
-Launch the MidiBridge.exe file located in VRDUSroot installation folder.
+To have VR Drums Ultimate Streamer communicate to an internal MIDI synthesizer (Windows comes with a MIDI synthesizer build into it: the Microsoft GS Wavetable synth) or with external hardware like a synthesizer using MIDI, connected to Windows.
+Launch the MidiBridge.exe file located in VRDUS root installation folder.

 ![image](https://github.com/AlienCyberCoat/VR-Drums-Ultimate-Streamer/assets/77039180/159b793f-310e-474b-9e2b-6b7eeaf0c688)

-Once loaded MidiBridge.exe will scan Windows for any connected MIDI devices, running on Windows or connected to Windows using MIDI.
+Once loaded MidiBridge.exe will scan Windows OS for any connected MIDI synthesizer or devices running on Windows or connected to Windows using Windows MIDI.

 ![image](https://github.com/AlienCyberCoat/VR-Drums-Ultimate-Streamer/assets/77039180/9d7eee8b-b7f4-418c-82e5-54226ce6b268)

-Once your external or internal MIDI synthesizer has been recognized, it will now communicate to VRDUS while the game is running.
+Once your external or internal MIDI synthesizer has been recognized by MIDIBridge.exe it will accept the connection with it and now be able to communicate with VR Drums Ultimate Streamer.
+You can now launch VR Drums Ultimate Streamer.

 ![image](https://github.com/AlienCyberCoat/VR-Drums-Ultimate-Streamer/assets/77039180/6cc20db1-2491-4cb3-9976-ffb87ec90b1a)